vahidk/EffectivePyTorch/README.md

 z = x + y
 ```

-To convert a tensor into a numpy array you can call numpy() method:
+To convert a tensor into a numpy array you can call Tensor's numpy() method:
 ```python
 print(z.numpy())
 ```